 Before we even consider capturing all the tones in a scene, we have to be aware that our eyes can see roughly 20 stops of tonal range, whereas full frame cameras see about 11 – 15 stops of light.

-Knowing that, helps you to understand that in a high contrast scene, you will not be able to capture all the tones you can see in one image.
+Knowing that, helps you to understand that in a high contrast scene, you won’t be able to capture all the tones you can see in one image.

 Technically accurate exposure